London Paddington station: Privatisation

 As with other major British railway termini, Paddington is owned and managed by Network Rail.
 Train services were privatised in 1996, initially to Great Western Trains and Thames Trains.
 The former company was renamed First Great Western in 1998, and merged with First Great Western Link and Wessex Trains to form the Greater Western franchise in 2006.
 In 2015, the operating company was renamed Great Western Railway.

 In the mid 1990s, the Great Western Main Line approaches and platforms were electrified as part of the Heathrow Express project.
 Opening in 1998, the airport rail link connects the station directly to Heathrow Airport.
 From 1999 until 2003, Express Baggage check-in facilities for airline passengers were provided in the Lawn, however these were progressively replaced by retail units.

 The station's fourth span was renovated in 2010, involving repair and restoration of the original glazed roof, so that platforms 9 to 12 can once more enjoy daylight.
 A false ceiling or crash deck had been in place since 1996.
 Work was completed and the restored roof unveiled in July 2011.
 A second phase of improvements began in July 2014 and was completed two years later.
 Network Rail originally planned to demolish Span 4 and build an office block over it, which was successfully contested by Save Britain's Heritage.

-In the mid 2010s, construction began on the new Crossrail station, located south west of the main station building.
+In the mid 2010s, construction began on an underground station as part of the Crossrail project, located south west of the main station building.
 Coinciding with this project, a new taxi rank and pick up point was built north of the main station, as well as comprehensive upgrades to Paddington tube station.
+The underground platforms opened as the Elizabeth line on 24 May 2022.

-The station had previously been criticised for very poor air quality inside the train shed, however this was improved with the replacement of diesel InterCity 125 trains by bi-mode Class 800 and trains in the late 2010s.
+The station had historically been criticised for very poor air quality inside the train shed; however, the replacement of diesel InterCity 125 trains by bi-mode Class 800 and 802 trains in the late 2010s improved air quality.

+London Paddington has always been one of the busiest stations in the UK, and was ranked as the 8th busiest station in the United Kingdom during the 2016–17 period according to the Office of Rail & Road, with 36.6 million passengers during that period, and was placed between Stratford and London St Pancras International.
+However, as a result of the opening of the Elizabeth line, alongside London Liverpool Street, it has become far busier, and London Paddington had become the 2nd busiest station in the United Kingdom during the 2022–23 period, with 59.2 million total passengers, behind London Liverpool Street and ahead of London Waterloo, the former busiest station.